How the government, central bank, and commercial banks work together to create money.

 When a borrower seeks a loan, the bank nearly always lends the money, no matter their reserve balance.
 If the new loan increases deposits beyond the legal limit, the bank simply borrows reserves to cover the difference.
 Banks prefer to borrow reserves from other commercial banks (see step 5), but they may also borrow from the central bank.

 Banks can basically loan as much money as they want.
-They do have factors that limit credit creation, but reserve requirements are not one of them.
-When it comes to loan creation, banks are primarily concerned with staying profitable and maintaining capital requirements.
+When it comes to writing loans, banks are primarily concerned with staying profitable and maintaining capital requirements.
 Capital requirements are regulations designed to lower the total risk of banks’ asset holdings and make sure they have enough liquid capital to cover their obligations.
-A bank is not permitted to go out and lend to a bunch of money to super-risky borrowers for a 30% interest rate because this would substantially increase the risk of default.
+For example, banks are not permitted to lend a bunch of money to super-risky borrowers for a 30% interest rate because this would substantially increase the risk of default.

 Step 4: Consumer spends their borrowed money.

-If, through this process, Prax Bank’s reserve account goes negative, the Federal Reserve will automatically lend it enough reserves to cover the transaction.
+If, through this process, Prax Bank’s reserve account goes negative, the Fed will automatically lend it enough reserves to cover the transaction.
 Prax Bank must then borrow reserves at the end of the day to clear the overdraft.
-Prax Bank will most likely borrow these funds from another commercial bank (see step 5).
+Prax Bank will most likely borrow these reserves from another commercial bank (see step 5).

 Banks don’t need your deposits